Ear protection – Good 7 ways to Protect our Ears

 Age-related changes in the inner ear can include:

-1. **Degeneration of hair cells**: Over time, the hair cells in the inner ear can become damaged or degenerate, particularly in the cochlea, which is the part of the inner ear responsible for detecting sound.
+1. **Degeneration of hair cells**: Over time, the hair cells in the inner ear can become damaged or degenerate, particularly in the cochlea, which is the part of the inner hearing organ responsible for detecting sound.
 This can lead to a decline in hearing sensitivity, especially for high-frequency sounds.

 2. **Loss of auditory nerve fibers**: The auditory nerve, which carries electrical signals from the hair cells to the brain, can also undergo changes with age.
 This may involve a loss of nerve fibers or a decrease in the efficiency of signal transmission, which can contribute to age-related hearing loss.